gvalenciam/Water-Recognition-Indices/README.md

 - The idea and development for this plugin was conceived as part of a founded [River research project in the Peruvian Amazon](https://www.moore.org/grant-detail?grantId=GBMF7711) conducted by [CITA - UTEC](https://cita.utec.edu.pe/).
 Help us improve by testing, giving feedback on bugs and bringing new ideas for better performance.
 We really appreciate your help :) !
 - Developed by: Gerardo Valencia Mesías, GIS Team CITA-UTEC
 - Contact emails: gvalencia@utec.edu.pe | cita@utec.edu.pe

+# Future Work

+- Add Text inputs for each band number (more versatility)
+- Add index formula to the disclaimer text